meg-an31/tonk-evals-widgets/README.md

 ```
 ### Changes to architecture
 My implementation doesn't save widgets  using keepsync, and instead uses a shim to save all files localy (see `shim.js`).
 This is just to simplify development; if the model successfully writes to a local file, then it will successfully write to keepsync.

+## Potential future pursuits
+- Integrating a bundled, lightweight eval framework which provides the model with live feedback on its code as the user requests it;
+- Auto-eval any changes made to LLM prompts pushed on github;
+- Iteratively use LLMs evaluating prompts and making changes to prompts to optimise them.